pollfish/docs/offerwall.md

 <h3>2.
 Customize Mediation Network Settings</h3>

 In the Mediation Settings area of your Dashboard you can customize the type of surveys you would like to see within the offerwall.
-You can enable or disaable providers, set price floors per network, maxiumum length of survey, minimum aceptable conversion rate and even filter out surveys based on keywords!
+You can enable or disable providers, set price floors per network, maxiumum length of survey, minimum aceptable conversion rate and even filter out surveys based on keywords!

 <p align="center"><img style="margin: 0 auto; display: block;" src="https://storage.googleapis.com/pollfish_production/doc_images/mediation_settings.png" width="600" height="auto"/>